Big Nate: On a Roll: Plot

 Later, during the last period of school, Science, his mind wanders to the prize skateboard and he starts doodling in his notebook.
 Gina peers over his shoulder and tells Mr. Galvin that Nate was drawing.
-Mr. Galvin lets Nate off the hook "for a fellow Timber scout".
-After school, Nate tries to get Artur to like Gina by mentioning that she is smart.
-Artur soon says goodbye and mentioned that he would spend the afternoon "sailing", which makes Nate realize that he could get a head-start selling wall hangings.
+Mr. Galvin lets Nate off the hook, as Mr. Galvin was a Timber scout when he was Nate's age.
+After school, Nate makes his first attempt to get Artur to like Gina, then gets a head-start selling wall hangings.

-As he is trying to sell some, he heads to his next-door neighbor Mr. Eustis's house, where he is jumped on by Spitsy, Mr. Eustis's moronic dog.
-Mr. Eustis apologizes and buys a warm fuzzy.
 After a couple of hours of trying to sell wall-hangings he has managed to sell five.
-When Nate gets home, he is shocked to find Artur in his uniform talking to his dad, Marty.
-He confronts Artur, only to realize that he mispronounced the word "selling" and pronounced it "sailing".
-After talking a bit longer, he finds out that Artur has sold twenty wall hangings.
-After talking to Artur, he goes into his house and sees that Artur felt bad for Nate and baked him brownies which Nate thinks is obnoxious.
+When Nate gets home, he is shocked to find Artur in his uniform talking to his dad, Martin, and even more shocked to find out that Artur has sold twenty wall hangings.